-Businesses can use message queues to smooth spiky workloads, decouple heavyweight processing, and buffer or batch work.
-Amazon Web Services (AWS) offer a message queue solution called Simple Queue Service (SQS).
-It is a fully managed message queuing service that allows users to decouple and scale distributed systems, microservices, and serverless applications.
+Businesses use message queues to handle spiky workloads, decouple heavy processing, and batch or buffer tasks.
+AWS offers Simple Queue Service (SQS)—a fully managed message queuing solution that helps you decouple and scale distributed systems, microservices, and serverless applications.

-In this blog, you will learn about the features and benefits of AWS SQS, along with parameters and examples of AWS SQS SendMessage.
+In this blog, you’ll explore the features and benefits of AWS SQS, along with its parameters and examples of using the SQS SendMessage function.

 Prerequisites